ryppl/ryppl.github.com/README.rst

  The Ryppl Effort
 ==================

 These pages live at http://ryppl.github.com.
+See also http://ryppl.org and http://github.com/ryppl/ryppl

 .. index page generated with: